 Aaron Goodyke: Young Artists Program Production Coordinator

+While at Hope, Aaron served in many leadership roles within campus governance, student life, and campus ministries, in addition to his performances, accompanying, and other music-related gigs.
 Aaron is active in exploring technology integration in the music classroom.
 In the spring of 2015, he received a grant from the National Association for Music Merchants to attend the Music Technology Leadership Academy hosted by Technology in Music Education (TI:ME) in San Antonio, Texas, where he collaborated with other educators nationwide on the topic of engaging the ‘non-traditional’ music student through technology.

 Ellen Messner: Young Artists Program Intern

-Ellen Messner is from Marcellus, Michigan and a junior at Hope College where she plans to earn her Bachelor of Arts degree in piano performance.
+Ellen Messner is from Marcellus, Michigan and a senior at Hope College where she plans to earn her Bachelor of Arts degree in piano performance.
 Ellen is also a member of the Mellon Scholars program at Hope where she pursues her interest in studying ethnomusicology.
 She started piano lessons at the age of four and has always had a passion for music and for sharing that passion with others.

 Jonathan Bading: Young Artists Program Intern